-If you have set SUB/LFE XOVER to much lower than 80 Hz, the upper portion of the LFE signal will be lost.
-With BYPASS LFE XOVER set to 'Yes', LFE goes to the subwoofer without going through the crossover, preventing loss of LFE information.
-This also applies to the 6-Ch input's SUB input (effectively, an LFE input)
+If you have set SUB/LFE XOVER to a much lower than normal frequency, a significant portion of the LFE signal can be lost.
+With BYPASS LFE XOVER set to 'Yes', the LFE signal goes to the subwoofer without going through the crossover to allow recovery of LFE information that would otherwise be lost.
+This applies to the 6-Ch input's SUB input as well, since it is, in effect, the LFE channel.